 A Parent/Guardian may annually file a written statement with the principal withholding consent to the physical examination screenings of his/her child.
 (EC 49451).

 Hearing Screening: Students shall have their hearing tested by qualified personnel authorized by the district in grades TK, kindergarten, 2, 5, 8, new to California, and teacher referral.
 (October-January) (EC 49452, EC 49454)

-Scoliosis Screening: Each female student in grade 7 and each male student in grade 8 shall be screened for scoliosis.
+Scoliosis Screening: Each female student in grade 7 and each male student in grade 8 will be screened for scoliosis.
 This screening shall comply with California Department of Education standards and shall be performed by qualified personnel as specified in law (March) (EC 49452.5).
 Suspended for the 2023-24 school year.

 If you DO NOT WANT your child to receive any or all of the screenings provided free of charge during the school year, please send a signed note to your child's school, addressed to the Health Office.
 Please include your child's grade and specific screening (hearing, vision, scoliosis) you do not want.
 A "DO NOT SCREEN" note from the parent/guardian is needed each school year.
 (EC 49451)

 The district verifies that each student has complied with the legal requirement for a California Child Health & Disability Prevention (CHDP), an Oral Health Assessment, and an Athletic Sports Team Physical (if participating in organized competitive sports at school).